Funeral Photography UK | Professional Funeral Photographer

 A Discreet and Respectful Approach

-• Sensitive documentation of moments, interactions, and details — natural, unposed images of family and friends, floral tributes, readings, symbolic gestures, and the little details that help tell the story of the day
+• Natural, unposed images of family and friends, floral tributes, readings, and the meaningful detail that tells the story of the day

-• Coverage across one or multiple locations — family home, church, crematorium, cemetery, natural burial ground, reception, hotel, or alternative venue
+• Coverage across one or several locations — family home, church, crematorium, cemetery, natural burial ground, hotel, or reception

-• A generous collection of images rather than a fixed limit — for an average funeral, this is typically in the region of 500–750 photographs, depending on the length of coverage and number of locations
+• A generous set of images rather than a fixed limit — usually in the region of 500–750 for an average funeral, depending on the length of coverage and number of locations

 Funeral Photography Prices